KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ---

-## Upload a Translation Memory
+## Upload a Translation memory

 ### Prerequisites

 - A memoQ project is created and open.
-- A translation memory file is available (for example, a `.tmx` file).
+- A Translation memory file is available (for example, a `.tmx` file).

 ### Steps

-1. Select **Translation memories** in the project navigation.
+1. In the Project Navigation, select **Translation memories**.
    ![Translation memories section in memoQ](../../assets/images/memoq-new-TM.png)
 2. Right-click the TM list and select **Create/Use New**.
 3. Enter a name that matches your project.
 4. Right-click the new entry in the list and select **Import TM**.
-5. Browse to the location of the translation memory file, select it, and confirm.
+5. Select the Translation memory file and click **Open**.
-6. In **Translation memory TMX import settings**, verify the **Source** and **Target** language codes and review the import    options as needed.
+6. Review the import settings:
+   - Verify the **Source** language code.
+   - Verify the **Target** language code.
+   - Adjust additional options as needed.
    ![Translation memory TMX import settings](../../assets/images/memoq-TM-settings.png)
 7. Click **OK** to complete the import.

-The translation memory is added to the project and can be used to automatically suggest existing translations during the translation process.
+The Translation memory is added to the project and can be used to automatically suggest existing translations during the translation process.

 ---

-## What is a Term Base (Glossary)?
+## What is a Term base (Glossary)?

-A term base (also called a glossary) stores **approved terminology** and its translations.
+A Term base (also called a glossary) stores **approved terminology** and its translations.

-Unlike a translation memory, a term base contains individual terms, not full sentences.
-During translation, memoQ highlights terms from the term base to support correct and consistent terminology usage.
+Unlike a Translation memory, a Term base contains individual terms, not full sentences.
+During translation, memoQ highlights terms from the Term base to support correct and consistent terminology usage.

 **Term bases are commonly used to:**